himanshp1656/autotyper/README.md

 # autotyper
 autotyper which mimics human typing and have an accuracy of 80%

-download the autotperv1.exe from above
+download the autotperv1.exe from above click on view raw to download the exe file.

 **Auto Typer Application**